Fri, 28/09/2018 - 07:30

 This is no mean task – Tanzania is the largest landmass in East Africa, scaling 945,000 square kilometres and populated by 55 million people.
 However, it is also no secret that the country houses incredible natural assets that draw in tourists in their thousands.

 And it is this rapidly advancing tourism industry that will prove vital in ensuring these government objectives are met.
-Already contributing more than 15 percent of GDP and more than four percent of total employment, the sector is a mainstay of Tanzania’s economy, and one which is ably supported by a progressive aviation industry.
+Already contributing more than 15 percent of GDP and more than 4 percent of total employment, the sector is a mainstay of Tanzania’s economy, and one which is ably supported by a progressive aviation industry.

 It is estimated that 90 percent of international tourists arrive in the country by air, and it is through this form of transport that the likes of Serengeti National Park, Ngorongoro Conservation Area, Ruaha National Park and Kilimanjaro can be reached.